xumesang/xumesang.github.io/_pages/about.md

 excerpt: "About me"
 author_profile: true
 redirect_from:
+  - /about/
+  - /about.html
+---
 - Nanjing University of Science and Technology, Assistant Professor
 - Zhishan A-403 (Jiangyin Campus)
----
-I'm an Assistant Professor at the School of Cyber Science and Engineering, Nanjing University of Science and Technology.

 Research Interests
 ======